Back to the blog

 Why Not Memorize Lines?

-Let’s start with the core of the dilemma: why avoid memorization in the first place?
+So – let’s begin with the heart of the question: why not memorize in the first place?

-Instead of memorizing lines, understand why a gambit exists.
+Don’t memorize lines, understand why a gambit is to be played.

 Take the Evans Gambit: